Nobel Prize in Physics goes to 3 scientists whose work advanced quantum technology

-STOCKHOLM (AP) — John Clarke, Michel H. Devoret and John M. Martinis won the Nobel Prize in Physics on Tuesday for research on seemingly obscure quantum tunneling that is advancing digital technology.
+STOCKHOLM (AP) — John Clarke, Michel H. Devoret and John M. Martinis won the Nobel Prize in Physics on Tuesday for research on the weird world of sub-atomic quantum tunneling that advances the power of everyday digital communications and computing.

+One of the winners said that quantum mechanics research already has wound up in our everyday communications.
+Speaking from his cellphone, Clarke said: “One of the underlying reasons that cellphones work is because of all this work.’’

-Clarke, 83, conducted his research at the University of California, Berkeley; Martinis at the University of California, Santa Barbara; and Devoret at Yale and also at the University of California, Santa Barbara.
+Clarke, 83, conducted his research at the University of California, Berkeley; Martinis at the University of California, Santa Barbara; and Devoret is at Yale and also at the University of California, Santa Barbara.
+Clarke, who spearheaded the research team, told The Associated Press he was "pleased to receive this prize'' alongside his two colleagues.

+Martinis’ wife, Jean, told Associated Press reporters who called at his home some two-and-a-half hours after the announcement that he was still asleep and did not yet know.
+She said in the past they had stayed up on the night of the physics award, but at some point they decided that sleep was more important.
+“He doesn’t like surprises,” she said.

 “To put it mildly, it was the surprise of my life,” Clarke told reporters at the announcement by phone after being told of his win.